michal-p-sapa/KRFingerprints/README.md

 # KRFingerprints

 Script which generate 4860 Klekota-Roth fingerprints based on structures \[1\].
-Additionally it allows to find fingerprint based on SMILES or highlight fingerprint in molecules.
-List of fingerprints and output format was based on PaDEL-Descriptor software \[2\].
+In addition, it allows you to find a fingerprint using SMILES or highlight  the fingerprint in molecules.
+List of fingerprints was based on PaDEL-Descriptor software \[2\].

 **Requirements:**
 - numpy